blueberrymusic/2D-Animation-and-Interaction/README.md

 **I am not actively supporting any of these programs.** If you find an error, and you have fixed it yourself, you can send me a pull request.
 Or you can fork the repo and update everything, or otherwise do with the code as you will.

+I'm offering everything here for free, and as-is.
+I don't guarantee that the programs are free of errors, and I don't assert that they're fit for any application.
+They're offered here as educational reference resources only.

 Below is the legal way of saying the previous paragraph.